Image

 • Did you refuse a breath or blood test?

-• First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Barry County, MO area after 30 days.
+• First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Barry County after 30 days.

-• Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Barry County, MO DWI/DUI was within the last 5 years.
+• Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Barry County, MO DWI/DUI was within the last 5 years.

 • Refusing a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.